Skip to main content

 Cause of pulmonary vein stenosis

 The exact cause of pulmonary vein stenosis (PVS) remains unknown.
 In some cases, the condition may be congenital (occurring from birth), in other cases, a child may develop PVS as a complication to another heart or lung issue, or after heart surgery.
-Patients can have stenosis (a partial blockage) or atresia (a full blockage) of one, multiple or all pulmonary veins.
-PVS occurs as a result of thickening of the interior walls of the pulmonary veins, blocking steady blood flow.
+Patients can have stenosis (a partial blockage) or atresia (a full blockage) of one, multiple, or all pulmonary veins.
+PVS occurs as a result of the thickening of the interior walls of the pulmonary veins, blocking steady blood flow.
 The wall thickening is caused by an overgrowth of cells which typically promote wound healing and repair (myofibroblast-like cells).

 Types of patients with pulmonary vein stenosis